Mat-Longinow/100-days-of-code/README.md

 So, here is to coding!
 100 days, here I come...

+## Big Goal
+This is my WHY, the driving force behind my 100 Day Challenge, and ultimately, where I really want to go with my programming learning.

 ## Roadmap
 You can check out my strategy of what ideas and goals I will be running towards in my [Roadmap](roadmap.md)